去AI味

 De-AI-ify / Removing the AI Smell

 The art of editing AI-generated text so it no longer screams 'a robot wrote this.'
 Think scrubbing out the suspiciously perfect structure, the hollow enthusiasm, and phrases like 'certainly!' or 'it's worth noting that.'
 Chinese netizens coined this to describe the increasingly essential skill of making ChatGPT or similar output sound like an actual human being — flawed, specific, and alive.
-It's part craft, part survival skill in a world drowning in polished-but-soulless machine prose.
+Emerging around 2025, it's part craft, part survival skill in a world drowning in polished-but-soulless machine prose.

 Cultural Context